Generic Name: temsirolimus (TEM-sir-OH-li-mus)

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black or bloody stools; calf or leg pain, swelling, redness, or tenderness; chest pain; cough; coughing blood; decreased, difficult, or painful urination; depression; eye pain, redness, or swelling; fast or irregular heartbeat; fever, chills, or sore throat; new or worsening shortness of breath or other breathing problems; pain, redness, swelling, or warmth at the injection site; red, swollen, blistered, or peeling skin; severe or persistent dizziness or headache; severe or persistent stomach pain or diarrhea; severe tiredness or weakness; swelling of the hands, feet, or ankles; symptoms of high blood sugar (eg, increased hunger, thirst, or urination; confusion; unusual drowsiness); unusual bruising or bleeding; yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black or bloody stools; calf or leg pain, swelling, redness, or tenderness; chest pain; coughing blood; decreased, difficult, or painful urination; fast or irregular heartbeat; fever, chills, or sore throat; new or worsening shortness of breath or other breathing problems (eg, cough, shortness of breath); new or worsening stomach pain; red, swollen, blistered, or peeling skin; severe or persistent dizziness or headache; severe or persistent constipation or diarrhea; severe tiredness or weakness; swelling of the hands, feet, or ankles; symptoms of high blood sugar (eg, increased hunger, thirst, or urination; confusion; unusual drowsiness); unusual bruising or bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of temsirolimus: